ReDI-School/dwp-coding-fundamentals-materials/final_project/data_analytics/DataAnalysisProject_Fall2025.md

     4. What was the most common purpose overall for credit given?
 2. Print out your results
 3. Using the **matplotlib** module to visualize results, try to visualize the quantity of each Purpose in a bar chart.
-4. Try the same chart again but separating by Sex.
+4. Try the same chart again but separating by Gender.
 One for Female and other for male.
 Is there a difference?
 5. Give your insights of your findings of the data.
 How the missing data impact your analysis?